 Gustav Mahler’s Symphony No. 2, known as the ‘Resurrection Symphony’, is a vast work, lasting almost an hour and a half, and commanding a full orchestra, with extra brass, extra bells, a full choir, soprano and contralto soloists, and a ‘Fernorchester’ – a small extra orchestra outside the concert hall.
 With his Second Symphony, Mahler reached the limits of what a symphony can do – and then he crossed them.
 He had to: he was trying to express the most august concepts, and ‘mere notes would not suffice’.

-Mariss Jansons was chief conductor of the Royal Concertgebouw Orchestra Amsterdam from 2004 to 2015.
-Jansons studied violin and conducting in St. Petersburg, and continued his studies with Hans Swarowsky in Vienna and Herbert von Karajan in Salzburg.
-In 1973, Mariss Jansons was appointed Yevgeny Mravinsky’s assistant with the St. Petersburg orchestra, which Jansons’s father Arvid had also conducted.
-From 1979 to 2000, he served as music director of the Oslo Philharmonic Orchestra, bringing it great international acclaim.
-Jansons has made numerous appearances throughout the world as a guest conductor of the Berlin, the Vienna and the London Philharmonic Orchestras, as well as the leading orchestras in the United States.
-He was music director of the Pittsburgh Symphony Orchestra from 1997 to 2004 and has been music director of the Bavarian Radio Symphony Orchestra since 2003.
+Mariss Jansons was chief conductor of the Royal Concertgebouw Orchestra from 2004 to 2015.
+Their alliance was unprecedented and intensive, which instigated world-wide recognition.
+Mariss Jansons has been music director of the Bavarian Radio Symphony Orchestra since 2003.
+He has made numerous appearances throughout the world as a guest conductor of the Berlin, the Vienna and the London Philharmonic Orchestras, as well as the leading orchestras in the United States.